Trinity Washington University

 In all print publications, mailings, brochures and other official print materials, where you need to include the complete name of the institution, use the following name: Trinity Washington University.
 Subsequent references should be: Trinity, or the university.
 This guideline should be followed for the text, return address and other usages; this also applies to official directory listings of Trinity on external web sites or publications.

 For marketing purposes, the institution uses the branding “Trinity” as a single word to reference the university, and uses phrases such as, “Trinity, a comprehensive university in the nation’s capital…” or “Trinity, a comprehensive university in Washington…,” etc. The official Trinity logo is also used extensively in marketing materials, publications and mailings.

-Trinity Washington University is comprised of four schools.
+Trinity Washington University is comprised of five schools.
 The official names for these schools are:

 College of Arts and Sciences

 School of Business and Graduate Studies

 School of Nursing and Health Professions

 The College of Arts and Sciences is Trinity’s historic undergraduate women’s college, and also uses the name Trinity College.

 Trinity has one official logo, pictured on the right in its acceptable color combinations.
 The logo is available in black and white or purple and gold, as Clip Art that is accessible from all faculty and staff computers on the Trinity network.
 In a Microsoft© program, click Insert > Picture > Clip Art, and search for “Trinity.”
 If you are off-campus and need the logo, right-click and save the logo below: